provegard/Nancy.AspNet.WebSockets/README.md

 Feel free to contribute bug fixes and improvements.

-To build outside of Visual Studio, you must have grunt installed.
-Simple run grunt without arguments to compile and run all tests.
+To build outside of Visual Studio, you must have npm and grunt installed.
+To install the necessary dependencies, run:

+    npm install .
+    npm install -g grunt-cli

+Simply run `grunt` without arguments to compile and run all tests.

 ## Author/contact